mxriverlynn/backbone.picky/readme.md

 * Event handlers with standard names are invoked automatically if they exist (`onSelect`, `onDeselect`, `onReselect`, `onSelectNone`, `onSelectSome`, `onSelectAll`)
 * Options - including arbitrary, custom ones - are passed on to event handlers
 * The collection is also passed to event handlers (single-select collection)
+* A "diff" hash is passed to select:* event handlers (multi-select collection)
 * New events capture when models are re-selected: `reselected` (model), `reselect:one` (single-select collection), `reselect:any` (multi-select collection)
 * Multi-select events no longer fire when `selectAll`, `deselectAll` actions are a no-op (change in spec)
 * Added support for sharing models among collections